David M. Lauderback, Ph.D.

 Required Reading

 Remember, you will need to read the chapters in Foner, Give Me Liberty to complete the quizzes and exams.
-So, be sure to rent or buy a copy of the textbook so you can complete the class.
+So, if you Opt Out of the eBook, be sure to rent or buy a copy of the textbook so you can complete the class.

 NOTE: If you order your book on line and it arrives late, you are still responsible for all course deadlines on the Course Schedule, including quizzes and exams.
 So be sure to have your book on time for all quizzes and exams.

 Each class meeting will have a reading assignment.
 See the course outline for the reading assignments.
 It is essential to complete the assigned reading prior to each class.
 The reading is designed to provide you with the background necessary to understand the lectures.
-Lectures will build on the material in Give Me Liberty! and the reading Reading Links and NOT merely repeat the same information.
+Lectures will build on the material in Give Me Liberty! and NOT merely repeat the same information.

 Attendance